 Born in Golden, BC, Marina Endicott grew up in Nova Scotia and Toronto.
-She began her career first as an actor and director, where she worked from Ontario to England, during which time she began to write fiction.
+She began her career first as an actor and director, and worked in first in Ontario and then in England, where she began to write fiction.

-“Every sentence… made me want to read the next one,” gushes the Literary Review of Canada about Marina’s “quirky, evocative phrasing.”
-Her accolades reflect this high praise, as her first book, Open Arms, was short-listed for the Amazon First Novel award.
-Her second, Good to a Fault, a finalist for the Giller Prize and a CBC Canada Reads book, won the Commonwealth Writers Prize (Best Book, Canada/Caribbean).
-The Little Shadows was shortlisted for the Governor General’s Award, and both it and Close to Hugh were longlisted for the Giller Prize.
+“Every sentence… made me want to read the next one,” gushes the Literary Review of Canada about Marina’s writing, and notes her “quirky, evocative phrasing.”
+Other accolades of Marina’s work continue this high praise.
+Her first book, Open Arms, was short-listed for the Amazon First Novel award.
+Her second, Good to a Fault, a finalist for the Giller Prize and a CBC Canada Reads book, won the Commonwealth Writers’ Prize (Best Book, Canada/Caribbean).
+The Little Shadows was shortlisted for the Governor General’s Award, and both that book and Close to Hugh were longlisted for the Giller Prize.

 Her new novel, The Difference, is a sweeping historical novel based on true events, set on the South Seas in 1912.
 Author Helen Oyeymi calls it a “beautiful book, so lovely in its graveness, and in its comedy … The cut of the prose is so keen and the happenings are so finely wrought.”